dotnetcore/aspnetcore-doc-cn/aspnet/fundamentals/localization.rst

 Make the app's content localizable
 --------------------------------------

-Introduced in ASP.NET Core, `IStringLocalizer <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Localization/IStringLocalizer/index.html>`__ and `IStringLocalizer<T> <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Localization/IStringLocalizer-T/index.html>`__ were architected to improve productivity when developing localized apps. ``IStringLocalizer`` uses the `ResourceManager <https://msdn.microsoft.com/en-us/library/system.resources.resourcemanager(v=vs.110).aspx>`__ and `ResourceReader <https://msdn.microsoft.com/en-us/library/system.resources.resourcereader(v=vs.110).aspx>`__ to provide culture-specific resources at run time.
+Introduced in ASP.NET Core, :dn:iface:`~Microsoft.Extensions.Localization.IStringLocalizer` and :dn:iface:`~Microsoft.Extensions.Localization.IStringLocalizer\<T>` were architected to improve productivity when developing localized apps. ``IStringLocalizer`` uses the `ResourceManager <https://msdn.microsoft.com/en-us/library/system.resources.resourcemanager(v=vs.110).aspx>`__ and `ResourceReader <https://msdn.microsoft.com/en-us/library/system.resources.resourcereader(v=vs.110).aspx>`__ to provide culture-specific resources at run time.
 The simple interface has an indexer and an ``IEnumerable`` for returning localized strings. ``IStringLocalizer`` doesn't require you to store the default language strings in a resource file.
 You can develop an app targeted for localization and not need to create resource files early in development.
 The code below shows how to wrap the string "About Title" for localization.

 .. literalinclude:: localization/sample/Controllers/AboutController.cs
   :language: c#

 In the code above, the ``IStringLocalizer<T>`` implementation comes from :doc:`/fundamentals/dependency-injection`.
-I'll show how the ``IStringLocalizer`` service gets added in the **Configuring localization** section.
 If the localized value of "About Title" is not found, then the indexer key is returned, that is, the string "About Title".
 You can leave the default language literal strings in the app and wrap them in the localizer, so that you can focus on developing the app.
 You develop your app with your default language and prepare it for the localization step without first creating a default resource file.
 Alternatively, you can use the traditional approach and provide a key to retrieve the default language string.
 For many developers the new workflow of not having a default language *.resx* file and simply wrapping the string literals can reduce the overhead of localizing an app.
 Other developers will prefer the traditional work flow as it can make it easier to work with longer string literals and make it easier to update localized strings.

-Use the `IHtmlLocalizer<T> <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/Localization/IHtmlLocalizer-TResource/index.html>`__ implementation for resources that contain HTML. ``IHtmlLocalizer`` HTML encodes arguments that are formatted in the resource string, but not the resource string.
+Use the `IHtmlLocalizer<T> <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Mvc/Localization/IHtmlLocalizer-TResource/index.html>`__ implementation for resources that contain HTML. ``IHtmlLocalizer`` HTML encodes arguments that are formatted in the resource string, but not the resource string.
 In the sample highlighted below, only the value of ``name`` parameter is HTML encoded.

 .. literalinclude:: localization/sample/Controllers/BookController.cs
   :language: c#